Are you fostering performance excellence and providing career development opportunities?

 In general, there are three rules to providing negative feedback:

-When you know you have to provide an employee with negative performance feedback, there are five steps to follow in preparation:
+When you know you have to discuss concerns about an employee’s poor performance, there are five steps to follow in preparation:

 It is also important that your employees feel comfortable providing you with feedback.
 If they can communicate openly and make suggestions without fear of retribution, they will be more willing to take risks and contribute at a higher level.
 When receiving feedback, ensure that you:

 Remember, if you ask for feedback, make sure that you respond in a professional manner and try to act on it.
-Raising expectations that things will change, and then taking no action will backfire.
+Raising expectations that things will negatively impact employee morale.

 Coaching can be defined as helping employees to improve in current jobs and develop potential for the future; this is what you do in giving feedback during performance reviews.